mailboxsexy/mailbox.sexy/site/_i18n/en/why.md

 Until someone figures out Zooko's triangle, this is what we have.
-It could be worse, such as identities on [Pond](https://github.com/agl/pond), [Tox](https://tox.chat/), etc.  You can always use your addressbook to remember your friends' identities.
+It could be worse, such as identities on [Pond](https://github.com/agl/pond), [Tox](https://tox.chat/), etc.  You can always use your addressbook to remember your friends identities.

 ## Why on a container!